Mark Feehily: 2015–2018: Solo career

-2018–present: Westlife reunion with new music, concert tour, The Masked Singer and departure from Westlife
+2018–present: Westlife reunion with new music, concert tour, The Masked Singer and medical break from touring with Westlife

 In October 2018, a video was posted to Westlife's official social media platforms announcing the group's reunion as a four-piece.
 In 2019 the group headlined "The 20 Tour", named in honour of Westlife's 20th anniversary since its formation and the release of its first single, "Swear It Again", in 1999.
 In addition to touring, Westlife also released new music.
 "Hello My Love", the first single from the group's upcoming album, debuted on the Graham Norton Show on 10 and 11 January 2019.
 In 2022, Feehily appeared on the third series of The Masked Singer as "Robobunny".
 He reached the final and finished in third place.

 He was in a one night concert version of the musical The Secret Garden as Neville Craven.
 The production was at the London Palladium on 28 August 2022.
 He starred opposite acclaimed West End actor Hadley Fraser as his brother Archibald Craven.

-In February 2024, Feehily announced that he is leaving the band temporarily due to health issues.
+In February 2024, Feehily announced that he is unable to tour with the band temporarily due to health issues.

+As of July 2026, Feehily is still considered to be a member of Westlife and has been contributing to new music for them.